Updates

 Budget 30 October 2024

+Rachel Reeves’ announcements are summarised below, those on changes to the Agricultural and Business Property Reliefs triggering very significant shockwaves and protests.
 Remember that the proposals are subject to any amendments before the new rules are enacted.
-You should be aware also that, if the changes to Agricultural and Business Property Relief do become law much as proposed, there could well be some impact in value for both farmland and indeed businesses (whether sole trader, partnership or companies).
+You should be aware also that, if the changes to Agricultural and Business Property Relief do become law much as proposed, there could perhaps be some impact in value for both farmland and indeed businesses (whether sole trader, partnership or companies).

 First, the two nil-rate bands of £325,000 and, for a residence, £175,000 described on page 65 will be frozen until the end of tax year 2029/30 (that is beyond the end of 2027/28) as enacted by the previous Conservative Government.
 Interestingly, the basic nil-rate band has remained at £325,000 since 6 April 2009.